strawberrymusicplayer/strawberry/3rdparty/singleapplication/README.md

 ```

 Sends `message` to the Primary Instance.
 Uses `timeout` as a the maximum timeout
-in milliseconds for blocking functions
+in milliseconds for blocking functions.
+Returns `true` if the message has been sent
+successfully.
+If the message can't be sent or the function timeouts - returns `false`.

 ---